Kiana-Jahanshid/Image-Processing/Assignment_31/README.md

 ## 1. Histogram 📊

-A histogram is a graph used to represent the frequency distribution of a few data points of one variable.
+Histogram is a graph for representing frequency distribution of data points of one variable.

-Histograms often classify data into various “bins” and count how many data points belong to each of those bins.
+Histograms classify data into “bins” and count how many data points belong to each of the bins.

 The input image for calculating it's histogram is :
 <p float="center">